 Patients on a virtual ward are reviewed daily by a clinical team either by a home visit or by a video call.

-We already have a number of virtual wards in south east London, which can provide services to around 580 people at any one time.
+We already have a number of Hospital at Home services in south east London, which can provide services to around 580 people at any one time.
 Services are provided by a combination of clinicians from hospitals, community services, general practices and pharmacies, and hospices.
 Our virtual wards support patients with a range of needs including respiratory illness, palliative care and those requiring intravenous (IV) antibiotics or physiotherapy.
 We also have wards which specialise in helping children.

 Urgent community response teams